splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/metrics-ootb-k8s.rst

 These are the metrics related to StatefulSets:

 .. list-table::
-  :widths: 30 30 30 10
+  :widths: 40 40 20
   :width: 100%
   :header-rows: 1

   * - Metric name
     - Metric description
-    - Attributes
     - Exported?

   * - ``k8s.statefulset.desired_pods``
     - Desired number of StatefulSets in the pod
-    -
     - Yes

   * - ``k8s.statefulset.current_pods``
     - Current number of StatefulSets in the pod
-    -
     - Yes

   * - ``k8s.statefulset.ready_pods``
     - Number of ready StatefulSets in the pod
-    -
     - Yes

   * - ``k8s.statefulset.updated_pods``
     - Number of updated StatefulSets in the pod
-    -
     - Yes

 Other available metrics include: